LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 ## Jenkins Jobs

 Jenkins is able to complete jobs similar to the one setup earlier and then create a build action.
 This is when one job is complete and was successful it can then start another job.
-In this process we are going to automate the steps from the push of new code to the deployment of the app automatically..
+In this process we are going to automate the steps from the push of new code to the deployment of the app automatically.

+Here is a breakdown of the jobs 1 to 3 which are part of automating the continuous integration side of the CI/CD pipeline.

 ![alt text](Markdown_Images/jobs.png)